scottnixonjr/devops-notebook/_posts/oauth.md

 - `clientCredentials` (previously `application`)

+**OpenID Connect Discovery**

-OpenID Connect defines a discovery mechanism, called OpenID Connect Discovery, where an OpenID server publishes its metadata at a well-known URL [.well-known/openid-configuration](https://auth0.auth0.com/.well-known/openid-configuration)
+OpenID Connect defines a discovery mechanism, called OpenID Connect Discovery, where an OpenID server publishes its metadata at a well-known URL [.well-known/openid-configuration](https://auth0.auth0.com/.well-known/openid-configuration).
+This was added to the OAuth2 protocol.

 **Scope**